rooseveltframework/roosevelt/README.md

   - Default: *[Boolean]* `true`.

-- `cores`: By default, Roosevelt will run on 1 CPU, but you can change the number of cores that the app will run on with this param.
+- `cores`: By default, Roosevelt will run on 1 CPU, but you can change the number of cores that the app will run on with this parameter.

   - Default: *[Number]* `1`.
   - To use all available cores, set this value to `max`.